mysqludf/lib_mysqludf_preg/README.md

 Copyright and copying:
 ======================
-Copyright (C) 2007-2009 Rich Waters <raw@goodhumans.com>.
+Copyright (C) 2007-2013 Rich Waters <raw@goodhumans.net>.

-This file and most contents of this package are licensed under the GNU LESSER GENERAL PUBLIC LICENSE.
-Please see the COPYING.lesser file in this directory for details.
+This file and most contents of this package are licensed under The MIT License.
+Please see the COPYING file in this directory for details.

 Acknowledgements
 ================
-The amazing PCRE was written by Philip Hazel, and I use some of his code from the php preg extension in from_php.c
+The amazing PCRE was written by Philip Hazel, and this project uses some of his code from the php preg extension in from_php.c

 The documentation for this project is generated using